Sorry, you need to enable JavaScript to visit this website.

 Every school in Flanders is expected to develop a health policy.
 This is not required by decree, but there is a regulatory framework for the development of health policy in schools:

-1. the attainment targets/cross-curricular targets in school curricula (vakoverschrijdende eindtermen 2010)
+1. the attainment targets/cross-curricular targets in school curricula (onderwijsdoelen)

-The Flemish Institute for Healthy Living, with the support of the Flemish Minister of Education and Training and the Flemish Minister of Welfare, Public Health and Family, provides a website with pedagogical tools and teaching material to develop a health policy and to support teachers responsible for health education.
+The Flemish Institute for Healthy Living (Gezond leven), with the support of the Flemish Minister of Education and Training and the Flemish Minister of Welfare, Public Health and Family, provides a website with pedagogical tools and teaching material to develop a health policy and to support teachers responsible for health education in primary and secondary education and universities or colleges of higher education.

 Sex education and personal relationships education

-However, sex education and personal relationships are mostly part of the courses natural sciences and ‘project general courses’ (PAV).
-This involves knowledge about reproductive organs, contraceptive methods and sexually transmitted diseases.
-Furthermore, Sensoa (Flemish expertise centre of sexual health), with the support of the Flemish Minister of Welfare, Public Health and Family, provides pedagogical tools and training to teachers responsible for sex education.
-Sensoa has a database with teaching material on their website and also organises training in schools for students
+Sensoa (Flemish expertise centre of sexual health), with the support of the Flemish Minister of Welfare, Public Health and Family, supports schools with learning pathways.
+They provide pedagogical tools and training to teachers responsible for sex education.
+Sensoa has a database with teaching material on their website and also organises training in schools for students.
+They also provide sexual education curricula that are embedded on the educational goals.

 Peer-to-peer education approaches